Alaska–Yukon–Pacific Exposition: Legacies

 The primary physical legacy of the Alaska–Yukon–Pacific Exposition is the planning framework from the fair which continues to shape the University of Washington campus.
-The Rainier Vista and Drumheller Fountain, the focus of the A-Y-P, are today the central focus of the Science Quadrangle of the university's overall plan.
+The Rainier Vista and Geyser Basin, presently known as Drumheller Fountain, were central features of the exposition and now serve as the focal point of the Science Quadrangle within the university's comprehensive plan.

 Although most of the Exposition's buildings were designed as temporary structures, intended to last only for the duration of the fair, some were more permanent.
 The Fine Arts Palace was designed by Howard and Galloway as a chemistry building.
 It was used during the A-Y-P for the exhibit of art.
 After the Exposition was over, chemistry lab tables and other furnishings were moved in and it became the University's primary facility for teaching chemistry.
 The building was named Bagley Hall (after Daniel Bagley) and retained that name until 1937, when a new chemistry building named Bagley Hall opened.
 The older building then became the home of Architecture and Physiology.
 The building survives today, albeit with extensive renovation and restoration, and is known as Architecture Hall.

 The A-Y-P Women's Building also survives.
 During the fair it housed exhibits related to women.
 Today the building is named Cunningham Hall (after Imogen Cunningham), one of only a few buildings on the University of Washington campus named for women.
 During the Exposition itself the building was clad in stucco; today it is faced in wood siding.
 The building now houses various educational and other programs related to women.